Tm Calculator Accuracy: OligoPool.com vs NEB, IDT & Thermo Fisher

 Enter the same sequence at tmcalculator.neb.com with matching conditions.
 Expected: ≤0.5°C difference.

-Result: Both tools will show approximately 56.4°C for this sequence.
-Any difference ≤0.5°C confirms identical algorithm implementation.
-Larger differences indicate mismatched salt or oligo concentration settings.
+Expected result: Both tools should return approximately 56.4°C for this sequence.
+A difference within 0.5°C is consistent with matched nearest-neighbor settings.
+Larger differences usually indicate mismatched salt, magnesium, or oligo concentration values.

 6. Scientific References